ARosenswie/algonaut_coding_task/README.md

 # Algonaut Coding Task

 ### Provided below are the steps to create a question-answer tool via Streamlit.
+This was created with the text-davinici-003 model with inference temperature=0.1.

 ## Step 1:
 Create a virtual environment with python or conda: